Skip to main content

 VCE Math Methods Areas of Study 1 and 2 cover the function families and the algebra you need to manipulate them.
 Together they account for roughly 40 percent of the course content and a similar share of exam marks.

-These areas are where Paper 1 (technology-free) lives most heavily.
+These areas are where Paper 1 (Tech-Free) lives most heavily.
 CAS calculators trivialise much of the calculus and statistics work, but Paper 1 forces students to do polynomial division, exact-value trig, log laws, and transformation algebra by hand.
-Students who skip this fluency rely on Paper 2 marks and cap their study scores in the high 30s.
+Students who skip this fluency rely on Paper 2 (Tech-Active) marks and cap their study scores in the high 30s.

 Polynomial functions